SpoonX/aurelia-charts/doc/utils.md

 1. strongly disagree
 2. disagree
-3. ambivelant
+3. ambivalent
 4. agree
 5. strongly agree

-The level of agreement increases. `strongly agree` is greater then `agee`.
-We can now plot this data as if it was quantative.
+The level of agreement increases. `strongly agree` is greater then `agree`.
+We can now plot this data as if it was quantitative.

-What really matters when plotting graphs is knowing if something is qualatative or quantative.
-A pie chart for example cannot plot occurences(quantative) over time(quantative).
-It can plot occerences(quantative) per category(qualatative).
+What really matters when plotting graphs is knowing if something is qualitative or quantitative.
+A pie chart for example cannot plot occurrences(quantitative) over time(quantitative).
+It can plot occurrences(quantitative) per category(qualitative).

 By providing this data with your graph aurelia-charts is able to supply you with the valid graphs to render the data you want.